Skip to main content

 Raster Algebra: arcpy.sa vs NumPy Operations

-NumPy replaces arcpy.sa Map Algebra with standard Python operators.
-Instead of Con(), Slope(), and Reclassify(), you use NumPy functions that process entire arrays at once.
-This vectorised approach is typically 5-20x faster than ArcPy's Map Algebra.
+NumPy can replace some arcpy.sa Map Algebra patterns with standard Python operators.
+Instead of Con(), Slope(), and Reclassify(), use functions that process arrays while checking units, nodata values, and output equivalence.
+Runtime must be measured for the target case.

 PATTERN: CALCULATE SLOPE